-The company has not appointed any proprietary directors at the request of shareholders holding less than 3% of the share capital.
+The Company has not appointed any Proprietary Directors upon the request of shareholders who hold less than 3% of the share capital.
 (C.1.8)

 The Board Secretary and General Council, Óscar Calderón, is not a director.
 (C.1.29)